What is Applied Kinesiology?

 If you would like a deeper explanation of how Applied Kinesiology works and why many consider it one of the best-kept secrets in health care, we invite you to watch the short video below.

-Chiropractic care is not one-size-fits-all.
-The best approach is the one that fits the individual patient, their condition, and how their body responds to care.
-Because every person’s nervous system, movement patterns, and stressors are different, some chiropractors use specialized techniques to better understand what the body needs.
+Because every person’s nervous system and stressors are different, some chiropractors use specialized techniques to better understand what the body needs.
 One of these approaches is Applied Kinesiology, a method that helps guide care by assessing how the nervous system adapts and communicates through muscle function.

 Chiropractic care focuses on improving how the nervous system communicates with the rest of the body.
 When nerve function is supported, many systems can work more efficiently.